 Meningitis is a serious infection of the spinal fluid and meninges (the brain’s protective membranes).
 Several viruses and bacteria cause meningitis.
 Although bacterial meningitis is generally more severe than viral, both types require immediate medical care.

 Skilled emergency care professionals at Dignity Health provide critical care for viral and bacterial meningitis in Southern California.
-If you or someone you care for has symptoms of meningitis, including high fever, headache, and stiff neck, visit one of our convenient locations in Long Beach, Northridge, Downtown LA, Glendale, and in Inland Empire cities San Bernardino, Fontana, and Highland for reliable medical care.
+If you or someone you care for has symptoms of meningitis, including high fever, headache, and stiff neck, visit one of our convenient locations in Camarillo, Glendale, Long Beach, Northridge, Downtown LA, Oxnard, and in Inland Empire cities San Bernardino, Fontana, and Highland for reliable medical care.

 Viral and bacterial meningitis share the same symptoms, but the symptoms of bacterial meningitis are usually more severe.